lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 ## 4. Experiments

 Filter sizes for conv and local conv layers are 3x3 with stride 1, followed by PReLU nonlinear units.
-Weights in 3 local convolutions are locally shared in region 4x4, 2x2, and 1x1.

 The number of feature maps is 128 for conv layers and 256 for local conv layers.
-Max-pooling grid is 2x2, and stride is 2.
+Max-pooling grid is 2x2, and the stride is 2.

-The output of 4th pooling layer and 3th local conv layer are concated as input of 1st fully connected layer.
+They concatenate the output of the 4th pooling layer and the 3rd local conv layer as input to the 1st fully connected layer.
 The output of the fully connected layer is 512.

 In Fig 4, we see this CNN architecture used for the experiments.